Travel Grants

 • The maximum amount awarded will range between $100 - $500.

-• Students may receive only 1 Travel Grant for the academic year.
+• Students may only receive 1 Travel Award for the academic year.

-• Students may no longer retroactively apply for funding for up to 1 year after traveling, but may still apply to receive a travel grant within the same academic year that the travel takes place.
+• Students must apply to receive a travel award within the same academic year that the travel takes place.

 Here are a few common mistakes.